 17. Farnham is very proud of its history and some of its (important) citizens go to great lengths to conserve and promote the town’s heritage.
 The Blower Foundation is one expression of this concern.
 At a recent exhibition the foundation used an easel upon which was placed a design board to tell us about itself.
 It read: ‘The Blower Foundation (for cultural connection)’ was set up in 2004 to support projects that connect people to their cultural heritage which the Trustees believe is an empowering and necessary endeavour in the fragmented world we live in today.’

 But all this raises a number of unsettling questions: ‘Which cultural heritage?’
 ‘Whose cultural heritage?’
 ‘What of the disempowering effects of cultural heritage?’
+‘What about the burden of a cultural heritage?”
 ‘What is really meant by the sentence ‘the fragmented world [in which’] we live today’?’
 I was even moved to ask: ‘Who gets to set up a Foundation and who gets to be a Trustee?’

 The exhibition featured (prominently) the work of three architects who had been responsible for designing some of the ‘most important’ buildings in the area.
 The material on display was taken from the archives of those architects; it showed plans and drawings that, in themselves, beguiled the viewer with their charm.
 This is typical of the work of architects: they show us surfaces; we see things from the outside.
 BUT the world is not like that.
 Drawings have edges; reality does not.
 The exhibition also featured contributions made by both university students and school children to the idea of ‘cultural connections’.
 Perhaps most significantly one student had defined Farnham as lying somewhere ‘between tradition and modernity.’
 [So, 1932 sounds about right.]